Bots

 Bots come in various forms, each serving different functions.
 Some common types include:

-- Web Crawlers (Spiders): Used by search engines to index content on the internet.
+Web crawlers (Spiders): These are used by search engines to index content on the internet.

-- Spam Bots: They generate unsolicited messages, often used in phishing attacks.
+Spam Bots: They generate unsolicited messages that are often used in phishing attacks.

-- DDoS Bots: Part of a botnet, these bots can overwhelm a target system with traffic, causing denial of service.
+DDoS Bots: Part of a botnet, these bots can overwhelm a target system with traffic, causing a denial of service.

-- Credential Stuffing Bots: Automated systems that attempt to gain unauthorized access by using stolen login credentials.
+Credential Stuffing Bots: Automated systems that attempt to gain unauthorized access using stolen login credentials.

 The Dark Side of Bots: Cyber Threats

-While many bots perform legitimate functions, the malicious use of bots in cybersecurity poses serious risks.
+While many bots perform legitimate functions, their malicious use in cybersecurity poses serious risks.
 Understanding these threats is crucial for safeguarding networks and data.

 1. Bot Attacks